 An active and passionate educator, Allison Parramore serves as the Artist-Teacher of Flute at the Longy School of Music at Bard College and the University of Rhode Island, and as a Lecturer in Music at Ithaca College.
 She is a frequent guest performer and educator and has given several lectures and masterclasses at universities and conservatories throughout the United States, most recently presenting her talk, Freelancing and Entrepreneurship: navigating the field from student to full-time music professional.
 She has also been a guest educator for the Boston University Tanglewood Institute, the Boston Philharmonic Youth Orchestra, the Cayuga Chamber Orchestra Youth Orchestra, as well as a presenter at the Flute Society of Berklee and the New Jersey Flute Society.
 Parramore currently serves on the Board of Directors for the James Pappoutsakis Memorial Flute Competition and the Rochester Flute Association.

 In the summers Parramore has performed on the Festival of Contemporary Music at the Tanglewood Music Center, the Texas Music Festival, the Lake Tahoe Music Festival, and was the teaching assistant at the Brevard Music Center.
 In 2023 she begins her position as Second Flutist of the New American Sinfonietta, part of the Hamptons Music Festival under music director Michael Palmer.

-Ms. Parramore’s primary teachers include Linda Toote, Elizabeth Rowe, Susan Thomas, and Jacqueline Goudey.
-She holds degrees from The Boston Conservatory and the University of Rhode Island where she won the Kingston Chamber Music Award, the Presser Scholarship, and the 2010 Concerto Competition.
+Allison Parramore’s primary teachers include Linda Toote, Elizabeth Rowe, Susan Thomas, and Jacqueline Goudey.
+She holds degrees from The Boston Conservatory and the University of Rhode Island where she won the Kingston Chamber Music Award, the Presser Scholarship, the President Award for Musical Excellence, and the 2010 Concerto Competition.